Silent Witness star Emilia Fox: ‘I dream about doing post-mortems’

 Emilia Fox has performed forensic pathologist Dr Nikki Alexander since 2004

-Play an on-screen forensic pathologist for lengthy sufficient and ultimately it’ll begin seeping into your goals – as Silent Witness star Emilia Fox has found.
+Play an on-screen forensic pathologist for lengthy sufficient and finally it’ll begin seeping into your desires – as Silent Witness star Emilia Fox has found.

 “I definitely have dreams about doing post-mortems and things,” Fox revealed.